spryker/spryker-docs/docs/scu/dev/how-the-spryker-code-upgrader-works.md

 Using `composer`, the Upgrader tool updates the modules in groups.
 After updating the modules, the Upgrader tool returns the list of updated modules and proceeds to the next step.

-If the Upgrader tool can’t update a module, it skips the module’s and the remaining groups.
-If all the groups failed to update, the Upgrader tool returns the errors and stops.
+If the Upgrader tool can’t update a module, it skips the module and the remaining groups.
+If all the groups failed to update, the Upgrader tool returns the errors causing this and stops.
 With at least one group updated, it returns the list of updated modules and proceeds to the next step.

 By default, the Upgrader tool updates only minor and patch versions.
 When the Upgrader tool finds a group with a [major release](/docs/scos/dev/architecture/module-api/semantic-versioning-major-vs.-minor-vs.-patch-release.html#what-is-a-major-release), it won't update it and informs you about that: